Rory Reid (politician)

 Rory Jason Reid (born July 11, 1963) is an American attorney and Chief Executive Officer of the Rogers Foundation.

 Reid was a founding partner of Reid Rubinstein Bogatz, a Nevada law firm focusing on government relations, business development, real estate and state and local permitting.
 In addition to his role at the Rogers Foundation, Reid has been active as both a business and civic leader in the community and on the boards of several civic organizations.

-He served as elected Chair of the Clark County Commission in Clark County, Nevada and was the Democratic nominee for Governor of Nevada in the 2010 gubernatorial election.
+He served as elected Chair of the Clark County Commission in Clark County, Nevada, and was the Democratic nominee for Governor of Nevada in the 2010 gubernatorial election.
 Reid is a member of the Democratic Party and a son of the late former United States Senator Harry Reid.

 Biography

-Reid was born on July 11, 1963 in Alexandria, Virginia and raised in the Las Vegas area where he attended Ed W. Clark High School.
+Reid was born on July 11, 1963, in Alexandria, Virginia, and raised in the Las Vegas area where he attended Ed W. Clark High School.
 He graduated from Brigham Young University (BYU) with a degree in international relations and Spanish, and then attended the university's J. Reuben Clark Law School, from which he graduated in 1987.

 As a teenager, he worked as a sportswriter for the Las Vegas Sun and interviewed Muhammad Ali prior to the boxer's fight with Larry Holmes in 1980.
 Later, he served as a member of the Nevada Taxicab Authority.
 During the 1990s, he also served as senior vice-president and general counsel for Lady Luck Gaming.

 He and his wife Cindy have three children and a grandchild.

 Clark County Commission

 Reid was elected to the Clark County Commission in 2002.
 As Chairman of the commission, he updated the master plans of the county to reduce non-conforming zone changes.
-Reid was reelected in 2006 with 62 percent of the vote.
+Reid was reelected in 2006 with 62 percent of the vote against Matthew E. O'Neil.
 In 2008, Reid served as chairman of Hillary Clinton's presidential campaign for the state of Nevada and an adviser on Western issues.